 Dr Elizabeth Mumper will be presenting at the 2019 Mindd Forum on a series of topics including Migraines.

 Dr Mumper is president and CEO of The RIMLAND Center, a practice devoted to the care of children with neurodevelopmental problems.
-As the Medical Director of the Autism Research Institute for five years, an international lecturer, mentor, author and academic publisher of five peer-reviewed articles in medical literature, she is incredibly knowledgeable and well researched on childhood neurology.
+As the Medical Director of the Autism Research Institute for five years, an international lecturer, mentor, author and academic publisher of five peer-reviewed articles in medical literature, she is an expert and well researched on childhood neurology.

-Dr Mumper’s MasterClass at the Mindd Forum 2019 will focus on “How ages and stages affect migraines.”
+Dr Mumper’s Presentation at the Mindd Forum 2019 will focus on “How ages and stages affect migraines.”

 Children and adolescent boys are affected more commonly before puberty, whereas girls are affected more commonly after.
 Migraine headaches are a substantial global burden for children and adolescents as they lead to many days absent from school and reduced academic performance.

 Symptoms of a Migraine

 Common symptoms of a migraine are a throbbing headache, usually on just one side of the head, impaired eyesight, nausea and extreme sensitivity to light.
 While migraines are not a life-threatening condition, the pain is often described as severe and commonly ends in a need for strong pain relief.